Indian aid to Africa: Sierra Leone

 India provides development assistance to Sierra Leone primarily through concessional lines of credit (LOC) and through the ECOWAS Bank for Investment and Development.
 As of June 2021, India had provided over US$250 million worth of development assistance to Sierra Leone.

 India provided US$15 million for agricultural projects including procurement of tractors, harvesters, rice threshers, rice mills, maize shellers and pesticide spray equipment in 2008.
 A $29.45 million line of credit was provided in 2010 for modernization and expansion of state-owned Sierratel's network and infrastructure, and for the procurement of buses for university and tertiary institutions.
 India provided $30 million for rehabilitation of existing potable water facilities and addition of new infrastructure to supply potable water in 2010, $20 million for public lighting of Freetown and 13 municipal headquarters through solar energy in 2011, and $78 million to build transmission lines and sub-stations in 2016.
 In 2018, IBSA (India, Brazil, South Africa) approved a $1 million contribution from the IBSA Fund to expand digital financial services among women, youth, micro, small and medium enterprises in Sierra Leone.
 In 2019, India provided $45 million for irrigation development in Tomabum aimed at making Sierra Leone self-sufficient in rice production, and for the expansion of rehabilitation of potable water facilities in four communities in Sierra Leone.
 A $32 million LOC was extended for the construction of the University of Science & Technology at Koidu Town, Kono District in 2020.

 India donated 200 military barracks to Sierra Leone in January 2009, which were built by a public sector undertaking.
 India donated 29 packages of indelible ink in May 2007 for use in Sierra Leone's presidential and parliamentary elections held in September 2007.
 India also donated 40,000 tonnes of rice to Sierra Leone in June 2008 to meet urgent needs.
 India implemented the Pan-African e-Network project in Sierra Leone in 2010.
 In December 2014, India donated $12 million to the United Nations Ebola Response Fund and $50,000 to the World Health Organization to help fight the ebola virus outbreak in Sierra Leone, Liberia and Guinea.
 The country also donated $50,000 worth of medical equipment and medicines directly to the Government of Sierra Leone.
 The Permanent Mission of India to the United Nations donated $100,000 to the Special Court for Sierra Leone and $50,000 towards relief efforts for damages caused by floods and mudslide in August 2017.
 India donated a large consignment of medicines in February 2021 to help Sierra Leone fight the COVID-19 pandemic.
 India donated 1,000 tonnes of rice to Sierra Leone in March 2021.
 India shipped 96,000 doses of the Covishield vaccine produced by the Serum Institute of India through COVAX to Freetown on 8 March 2021.
 India will provide Sierra Leone around 528,000 doses of vaccine through COVAX.

+India sent 1,000 metric tons of rice on 24 March 2026 to support Sierra Leone's school midday meal scheme.